 In the 1970s, the Hayward’s filmmaking exploits had finally begun to win renewed attention.
 The NZ Broadcasting Corporation screened Rewi’s Last Stand, and Rudall was given a special Feltex Award, and later an MBE.
 Visiting American scholar Robert Sklar wrote an admiring article about him in Landfall, arguing Hayward’s screen picture career was one of the longest in the world.

-The couple worked on two films for television, and in 1972 completed their seventh and final feature.
+In this period the couple were busy on multiple projects, including a short film based on Katherine Mansfield story The Doll's House.
+The seventh and final feature to be released under Rudall Hayward's name was completed in 1972.
 To Love a Māori was an ambitious yet under-resourced tale of young Māori moving into the city.
 It was shot in colour on 16mm, at a point when colour was still a novelty in local features.
 Rudall Hayward died of pneumonia in Dunedin on 29 May 1974, while on a promotional tour for the film.
 Over ensuing years Ramai's part in the couple's filmmaking partnership would win more attention, thanks primarily to the work of writer Deborah Shepard.
 Ramai finally passed away in July 2014.

 Ngā Taonga Sound & Vision have restored three of Rudall Hayward’s early features.
 His work on both versions of Rewi's Last Stand is explored in depth in Annabel Cooper's book Filming the Colonial Past.
 He is the subject of a chapter in book New Zealand Filmmakers, while his partnership with Ramai is analysed in Deborah Shepard's Between the Lines.